codeforamerica/CutePetsDenver/README.md

 ## About
-A twitter bot that pulls data from [Adopt-A-Pet-Denver](https://github.com/dviramontes/Adopt-a-Pet-Denver) an API created by [David Viramontes](https://github.com/dviramontes/) and me to serve data for animals currently in Denver animal shelters ready for adoption.
+A twitter bot that pulls data from [Adopt-A-Pet-Denver](https://github.com/dviramontes/Adopt-a-Pet-Denver) an API created by [David Viramontes](https://github.com/dviramontes/) and [Drew](https://github.com/drewrwilson) to serve data for animals currently in Denver animal shelters ready for adoption.

 **Links to API and Bot**